 Over the years, though it may have been difficult at times, Kardashian stood by her man.
-At least, until now, when one unnamed source told People on Jan.
-5 that the busy mom of four has reportedly "had enough."
+At least, until now.
+On Feb.
+19, TMZ reported that Kardashian had filed papers to legally divorce West.

 Kim Is Reportedly Calling It Quits

-Several news outlets including Page Six have reported that Kardashian is the one who is preparing to file for divorce from her husband.
-Several sources told the news outlet that "divorce is imminent" for the couple, and that Kardashian has hired prominent divorce attorney Laura Wasser.
-According to Page Six, Kardashian hasn't filed yet, but one source told People that both she and West are prepared for it.
+Before documents were filed, sources had spoken with several news outlet, saying that "divorce is imminent," as one told Page Six earlier this year.
+Though Kardashian hadn't filed at the time, another source told People that both she and West were prepared for it.
 "He knows that she’s done," the source told People.
 "She has had enough, and she told him that she wants some space to figure out her future."

-Kardashian reportedly has yet to file for divorce because "she wants to make sure she's making the right decision for the kids," according to an insider who spoke to E!
+Kardashian reportedly held off on filing for divorce because she wanted "to make sure she's making the right decision for the kids," according to an insider who spoke to E!
 News.
-Romper has reached to reps for the couple regarding the reports.
+Romper's requests for comment from the couple's reps haven't been returned.

-One of the first signs that Kardashian and West might be headed separate ways came when they apparently did not spend the holidays together this year.
-West reportedly spent the holidays at his ranch in Wyoming, while Kardashian and their children were celebrating at her sister Kourtney Kardashian's home in Los Angeles.
-It was also noted by Cosmopolitan that Kardashian was spotted in public not wearing her wedding ring several weeks ago, perhaps a harbinger of things to come.
+One of the first signs that Kardashian and West were headed separate ways came when they apparently did not spend the holidays together this year.
+West reportedly spent the holidays at his ranch in Wyoming, while Kardashian and their children celebrated at her sister Kourtney Kardashian's home in Los Angeles.
+It was also noted by Cosmopolitan that Kardashian had been spotted in public not wearing her wedding ring, perhaps a harbinger of things to come.